 Spot wildlife.
 How many different animals can you see?
 You could take a spotting sheet with you to tick off as you find them.
 Tip: We've found the Nature Detectives books really good for this (click here to see on Amazon)

 - Build a den.
 There's lots of natural building material to use, sticks, fallen branches, logs, bracken and leaves.
 Let the kids take the lead and see what they can create.
 It can be surprising!

 You can also take some material from home, or if you go camping, bring some camping gear.
 A simple tarp also works wonders and can be used to keep the den dry if the ground is wet.

-18. Geocaching.
-This is a treasure hunt using a GPS to locate containers that are hidden.
+- Geocaching.
+This is a treasure hunt using a GPS to locate hidden containers.
 (Click here for more tips on geocaching with kids.)
 This is an exciting activity for all ages.
 Kids love finding the treasure and it's great for encouraging walking.
 They get so distracted looking for treasure that they forget how far they've walked.